 Paul never taught any Jew to forsake the Law of Moses, but he did warn against Pharisaical additions for the expressed purpose of attaining justification.

 God's calling us is just our initial taste of His grace.
 Grace is unmerited, but it is not unconditional.
 We have an obligation to respond to God.

 Forgiveness is only the beginning of the grace process, enabling us to grow to the stature of Christ.
 Paradoxically, grace puts us under obligation to obey.

 John Ritenbaugh clarifies that, in terms of salvation, grace and works are mutually exclusive (Ephesians 2:8-10), but good works are the result (or the fruits) of God's creative efforts.
 Grace frees one; works prove that one has been freed.
-Grace (or the gift of God) enables us to have a clear enlightened perception of God (I Corinthians 2:7-11) and delivers us from the enormity of our sins (Romans 5:15-17), freeing us and gifting us (Romans 12:3-5; I Corinthians 12:4-11) to do works consistent with God's law.
-Grace (given only to those who believe) frees us in order to keep the law, not to exempt us from keeping it (Romans 3:21-25).
+Grace (or the g. . .

-Many think works and faith are incompatible, but the Bible instructs us to do works of faith.
+Many think works and faith are incompatible, but the Bible tells us to do works of faith.
 What are they?
-These are things we MUST do during the process of salvation.
+These are things we must do during the salvation process.

-Men have a love-hate relationship with mercy: They love to receive it, but hate to give it!
-Mercy, though, is one of the most important virtues, according to our Savior Jesus Christ.
-This article provides reasons why we should lean toward mercy in all our judgments.
+Many have a love-hate relationship with mercy: They love to receive it, but hate to give it!
+Here is why we should lean toward mercy in all our judgments.

 The road that leads to salvation has ditches on either side: legalism and liberalism.
 God's way perfectly balances and blends law and grace, producing the "new man" within us.